adam-cowley/twitch-project/docs/04-authentication.md

 For a User to register, we'll need an email address and password.
 Then to personalise their service a name, and date of birth will be useful for controlling.
 The user's date of birth will be also required to ensure that a User can access the content they've requested.

-We'll add some validation on the date to ensure that the the user is at least 13 years old in accodance with UK law.
+We'll add some validation on the date to ensure that the the user is at least 13 years old in accordance with UK law.
 To do this, we can use the `moment` package - `npm i moment` and subtract 13 years.

 The `create-user.dto.ts` should look something like this: